Last Updated January 14, 2017

 I don’t think there’s any reason to worry about the refurbished machines being lemons.
 If something happens to be wrong with your machine, Vitamix will take care of it at no cost to you.
 Also, if you change your mind within 30 days, the no-risk trial applies to reconditioned machines as well as new, so you could get a full refund and not even have to pay for return shipping.

 I have seen firsthand five reconditioned machines as they came out of the box.
 At first glance all of them were indistinguishable from a brand new machine.
 With a very close inspection I noticed on three of the five machines one part that didn’t quite look brand new.
 There were slight scuffs on the rubber centering pad.
 I would take this as a complete non-issue because you can’t see them if the container is sitting on the base, and after you’ve used the machine a few times that pad will develop minor scuffs.
 Everything else on all five of the blenders was completely pristine.
 I have also heard many reports from other people that their reconditioned machine looked brand new.
+[Update: I’ve now actually seen that light scuffs on the centering pad can be present on new machines as well: it’s just a sign that the unit was tested before leaving the factory.]

 The only time I wouldn’t necessarily recommend a reconditioned machine is if it is a gift and you are concerned that the recipient might not understand that the reconditioning process really makes the machine as good as new.
 (The packaging clearly identifies reconditioned machines as reconditioned.)
 If it’s for someone close to you, you can probably explain, but there may be gift cases where making that explanation is difficult.
+On the other hand, there are situations where a more affordable gift is more appropriate, so in those cases reconditioned is an advantage.

 The other material differences between reconditioned and new are: